-How to protect your DIY Home Projects from Humidity
+How to Protect Your DIY Projects from Humidity

 You’re a DIYer.
-When the house needs fixing, you pick up a hammer – not the phone.
-You have the tools, the skills and the motivation.
+When the house needs fixing, you pick up a hammer, not the phone.
+You have the tools, the skills, and the motivation.
 Don’t let humidity take that way!
-Learn how to protect projects from humidity by following the tips below.
+Learn how to protect your DIY projects from humidity with these tips.

 Humidity: The Damaging Variable of Home Repair